Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

-The Victorian feminists in nineteenth-century England paved the way for the women’s movement across the world.
-The ‘New Woman’, as she was called, demanded social equality, economic independence and the right to education.
+The Victorian feminists in 19th century England paved the way for the women’s movement across the world.
+The “New Woman,” as she was called, demanded social equality, economic independence and the right for education.

-However, many people (both men and women) had different opinions and attacked the New Woman at every possible turn.
+However, many people (both men and women) had different opinions and attacked Victorian feminists at every possible turn.
 Male artists used their paintings as a subversive way to undermine feminine power.
 They made art another ingredient in the social discourse around this subject.
-To do this, they chose the genre of history paintings – a painting with a mythological or biblical subject – as their preferred weapon.
+To do this, they chose the genre of history paintings, a painting with a mythological or biblical subject, as their preferred weapon.

 John William Waterhouse (1849-1917) was fascinated by the idea of the dangerous woman.
 Therefore, most of his paintings depict subjects based in mythology and literary sources.
 They recreate distant and mysterious past worlds.
 In these worlds, dangerous women are easy to find.

 In The Magic Circle, housed at Tate Britain, a scene filled with enchantment develops.
 A lone woman stands in front of a steaming cauldron and draws a protective circle around her with a stick (or a magic staff).
 Around her neck lies a snake in the form of the Ouroboros, a snake that eats its tail.
 This was a symbol of the circle of life and death in Ancient Egypt.
 She also wears a dress decorated with occult designs that identify her as a sorceress.
 This is strengthened by her connection to nature and the power she draws from it.
 Note the herbs in her dress, as well as the crows, symbols of ill luck and death, around her.